TelehorseUMA/IH_ber_dev108_w3-BOUNCER/README.md

 Bouncer is a simple game inspired by Berlin nightlife and vintage arcade game Tapper.
 It utilizes Javascript, CSS, HTML and canvas.

-The user plays the bouncer of a nightclubber and has to decide which of the guests advancing in line to admit into the club and which to turn away.
-By admitting desirable guests the player gains reputation and cash.
-Admitting undesirable guests diminishes the player's reputation.
-The player loses the game, if reputation falls below a certain level or one of the lines remains completely filled up for too long.
+Players take the role of the bouncer of a nightclub and have to admit or turn away guests advancing in line.
+They are responsible for upholding the club's reputation while at the same time keeping revenue flowing.
+Admitting guests gains players cash, reputation however can only be maintained if undesirable guest are turned away.
+The game is lost, if reputation falls below a certain level or one of the lines remains filled up for too long.